FINAL UPDATE: Delay at 4th Street Bridge has cleared. NB #TThird resuming regular service. (More: 22 in last 48 hours)

 bus

-Facilitate the transition to a battery electric fleet.
+Facilitate the transition to an all-electric fleet.

 bus